RidLeee/Hacking-Write-ups/GamingServer.md

 The **Uploads** directory contains three files:
 - `meme.jpg` – A standard image file
-- `manifesto` – A text file containing a manifesto
+- `manifesto` – A text file containing a manifesto (What on earth?)
 - `dict.lst` – A potential password list

 ## Exploring the Secret Directory